emipa606/HaloRimworldPsychicPulseArmory/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=1971352747
 that has been scrapped and integrated into a new mod.

+**The release of RimWorld 1.6 added improved support for [Asset Bundles](https://github.com/emipa606/AssetBuilder/blob/main/README.md)**.
+To avoid doubling the size of the mod, it was re-released using only Asset Bundles, you can find the previous version of this mod [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2266844058).

-- For Combat Extended the user Aelflead Wayne made https://steamcommunity.com/sharedfiles/filedetails/?id=2684020337]HALO: Rimworld Psychic Pulse Armory CE Patch
+- For Combat Extended the user Aelflead Wayne made [HALO: Rimworld Psychic Pulse Armory CE Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=2684020337)

 ![Image](https://i.imgur.com/pufA0kM.png)

 ![Image](https://i.imgur.com/Z4GOv8H.png)

 ![Image](https://i.imgur.com/WBjs7fi.png)

 - 1.1.1 - (26/07/2020): Added tag for Rimworld 1.2.